Better Than Light

 It was many years later that I learned of the significance of this poem which had been shared by King George in 1939 in a speech to the Empire during the Second World War.
 I learned that my dad had carried this poem in his wallet throughout his 13 years of army service.

-Epiphany invites us to focus on the light of God.
-Close your eyes and draw your attention to your breath.
+Close your eyes, and become centered with your breath.
 As you breathe gently in and out, reflect on the statement, “The light of God is in all things.”
 The light has a bright, soft beauty and radiates God’s healing love.
 The light of God reaches you and permeates you with a deep sense of peace.
 Rest in the light as it surrounds and fills you.
-Thank God that you live in God’s light and it lives in you.
+Thank God that you live in God’s light, and it lives in you.

 Today’s Prayer for Peace